A liver scan uses a radioactive material to check how well the liver or spleen is working.

 Normal Results for Liver scan

-The liver and spleen should appear normal in size, shape, and location.
+The liver and spleen should look normal in size, shape, and location.
 The radioisotope is absorbed evenly.

 What Abnormal Results Mean